-For the purposes of this article, I’ll refer to the faker as ‘Susan’: please note this is not the name they used in their profile.
+For the purposes of this article, I’ll refer to the faker as ‘X’: please note this is not the name they used in their profile.
 Also please note that despite the events I’ll relate here, I still believe that many Facebook CRPS support groups are wonderful safe spaces and I continue to strongly recommend them to any sufferers needing advice or just a sympathetic ear.

-Susan played the long game; some CRPS sufferers had been Facebook friends with her for 3 years or more.
+X played the long game; some CRPS sufferers had been Facebook friends with her for 3 years or more.
 I first became aware of her around a year ago, when she sent me a friend request.
 Her profile showed a young, pretty woman and as we were both members of several CRPS Facebook support groups I accepted her request.
-We never interacted directly, but I knew Susan claimed that she had suffered from CRPS for several years, eventually managing to go into remission from the disease, meaning that she was now largely pain free.
+We never interacted directly, but I knew X claimed that she had suffered from CRPS for several years, eventually managing to go into remission from the disease, meaning that she was now largely pain free.

 Generally, CRPS Facebook groups are closed, meaning not just anyone can join; they’re run by sufferers for sufferers and most admins ask potential new recruits to explain their personal relationship with CRPS and why they’d like to become a member.
 Answers aren’t thoroughly researched however, because none of us have the time, energy or skills to dig down into someone’s story and it was never considered especially necessary.
 For me, if someone said they had CRPS I tended to take it at face value; it’s such a rare condition that in my experience the only people who’d ever heard of it were fellow sufferers so I, like many others, was trusting.
-There was nothing about Susan, at this stage, that gave me any cause to be suspicious.
+There was nothing about X, at this stage, that gave me any cause to be suspicious.
 I believed her totally.
 I was wrong.

 Soliciting videos and photos

-Around six months ago, Susan set up a new Facebook group focused purely on videos of people suffering with CRPS.
+Around six months ago, X set up a new Facebook group focused purely on videos of people suffering with CRPS.
 It was positioned as a positive place, where those suffering with a flare or simply finding it all too much could safely and honestly reveal how badly they were hurting.

 A supposed ‘cure’ for CRPS

-Shortly thereafter, Susan’s posts started becoming more aggressive.
+Shortly thereafter, X’s posts started becoming more aggressive.
 She began to write about how she “cured her own CRPS” by “pushing through the pain” and asked anyone interested in trying this strategy to join a new, ‘secret’ group.
 She wrote about how her technique would involve utterly devastating pain but she was adamant that it was worthwhile, given that it had “cured” her own illness and that it could do the same for anyone else struggling with the condition.

 Many CRPS sufferers were concerned by this new development.
-Like a lot of others, I wrote to Susan explaining that, whilst it was good to work towards normalising usage of an affected limb, it certainly wasn’t possible for everyone.
+Like a lot of others, I wrote to X explaining that, whilst it was good to work towards normalising usage of an affected limb, it certainly wasn’t possible for everyone.
 Even more importantly, I warned her that attempting to blindly “push through the pain” could drive sufferers into an unbearable pain flare and all the associated problems flares bring, like insomnia, nausea and vomiting.
 I received no response.
 At this stage, I didn’t have the slightest suspicion of how extreme her advice would become.

 Details of the ‘cure’ emerge

 This is where the story takes a very dark turn.
-Susan claimed to have driven her own CRPS into remission by “doing the most painful thing every day”.
+X claimed to have driven her own CRPS into remission by “doing the most painful thing every day”.
 She wrote many posts and private messages daily, exhorting (and at times, practically bullying) others into following her instructions.
-I am astounded by the overwhelming number of posts and messages Susan was sending to CRPS sufferers; the sheer time and effort involved must have come close to a full-time job.
+I am astounded by the overwhelming number of posts and messages X was sending to CRPS sufferers; the sheer time and effort involved must have come close to a full-time job.

-Last week, the details of Susan’s supposed ‘cure’ finally came to light and I am utterly horrified.
+Last week, the details of X’s supposed ‘cure’ finally came to light and I am utterly horrified.
 Take a deep breath because this is difficult reading for anyone who understands the excruciating pain of CRPS.
-She suggested to someone suffering from a flare in her CRPS leg that she should rub sandpaper all over the area; according to Susan, this would make them “a better person” and able to cope with the CRPS without taking painkillers.
+She suggested to someone suffering from a flare in her CRPS leg that she should rub sandpaper all over the area; according to X, this would make them “a better person” and able to cope with the CRPS without taking painkillers.
 She told a sufferer with CRPS causing immobility in her hand that she should “pull each of her fingers” as hard as she could, until she was crying with the pain.

 Patients harassed to follow dangerous techniques

-I’ve seen screenshots of a conversation where Susan approached a CRPS sufferer who also has a heart condition.
+I’ve seen screenshots of a conversation where X approached a CRPS sufferer who also has a heart condition.
 The sufferer made it clear in conversation that she had to be very careful not to let her pain levels get too high, as extreme pain would make her heart rate rise dangerously.
-Despite this very serious condition, Susan still urged her over and over to “do what hurts your ankle most”.
-Susan even admitted that both doctors and physios would be dead set against what she was recommending and, shockingly, advised the patient to ignore any medical advice she was given for her CRPS.
+Despite this very serious condition, X still urged her over and over to “do what hurts your ankle most”.
+X even admitted that both doctors and physios would be dead set against what she was recommending and, shockingly, advised the patient to ignore any medical advice she was given for her CRPS.

-Susan sent a photo (we don’t know whose or where it came from) showing a leg bent at the knee; she claimed that the patient in the photo previously could not bend her knee for 2 years.
-Susan stated that the photo was an image of the same patient after following her ‘programme’ for 2 weeks.
-Reading the message thread I am shocked by Susan’s hectoring; again and again, she would pop back up, badgering the patient to try her techniques.
+X sent a photo (we don’t know whose or where it came from) showing a leg bent at the knee; she claimed that the patient in the photo previously could not bend her knee for 2 years.
+X stated that the photo was an image of the same patient after following her ‘programme’ for 2 weeks.
+Reading the message thread I am shocked by X’s hectoring; again and again, she would pop back up, badgering the patient to try her techniques.
 She just wouldn’t leave it alone.
 I’ve heard this same story again and again from other CRPS sufferers.
 And with each message, she made sure to demand a photo or video of the sufferer following her instructions and experiencing the devastating pain they would cause.